7 Household Items That Should Never Be Flushed Down the Toilet

 Paper towels | Less likely to deteriorate quickly once wet, easily causing blockages unlike with toilet paper. |

 Yes.
-Products for feminine hygiene do not break down in water and could cause blockages in your sewer pipes.
+Female hygiene products don’t break down in water and could block your sewer pipes.

-There is no need to worry, most "flushable" wipes do not actually break down easily and can lead to clogs in your pipes.
+Many "flushable" wipes do not disintegrate easily and may cause clogs in your pipes.

-No. Baby wipes should never be flushed down the drain since they are not able to dissolve easily and could cause obstructions.
+No. Baby wipes should not be flushed down the toilet because they don’t dissolve easily and could cause blockages.

-No. Paper towels are more dense than toilet paper, and they do not break down as easily, leading to potential clogs in the plumbing system.
+No. Paper towels are more dense than toilet paper and do not break down with the same ease, resulting in the possibility of clogging your plumbing system.

-What about medication?
-Can I flush them in the toilet?
+What about medications?
+Do I have to flush them down the toilet?

-No. Medical treatments can cause a contamination of our waterways, which is why it’s crucial to dispose of them in a safe manner by taking your medications to the designated drop-off location.
+No. The toxins in medicines can affect our waterways, so it’s important to dispose of them in a safe manner by taking your medications to the designated drop-off point.

-If you are dealing with an unblocking drain, don’t hesitate to contact our professional plumbing service by calling Sydney Blocked Drains Plumbers .
-We offer services to clear blocked drains as well as drain clearing CCTV drain inspection, and pipe relining services to ensure your home is free of plumbing issues.
-Call us today to schedule an appointment.
+If you are dealing with an unblocking drain, don’t delay in calling our professional plumbing solutions via Sydney Blocked Drains Plumbers .
+We can help you unblock blocked drains and drain clearing CCTV drain inspection and pipe relining services to ensure that your home isn’t impacted by plumbing issues.
+Contact us today to set up an appointment.

 Additional Information